Are you wondering how much does AdSense pay per 1,000 views?

 However, Google only pays 51% of the ad revenue to publishers for AdSense Search.
 AdSense for Search is a feature that allows you to add a Google Search bar to your website so users can directly search on Google from your site.

 You can learn more about this at the Google AdSense revenue share page.

 If you like the idea of using AdSense on your website, then check out this step-by-step guide that shows how to put ads on your website using this platform.
 Also, if you have a YouTube channel and want to monetize your videos to get paid with AdSense, then check out this other guide on how to create an AdSense account for YouTube.

 Amount AdSense Pays Per 1,000 Views & Per Click Summary

 I hope you enjoyed this guide on how much does AdSense pay per 1,000 views.

-As you discovered, AdSense pays each website publisher a different amount per pageview and per click depending on various factors like the website category, type of content, amount of visitor traffic, user location, ad settings, etc. Therefore, to get an accurate estimate of how much AdSense will pay per thousand visitors to your website or blog, you’ll need to try it out yourself.
+As you discovered, AdSense pays each website publisher a different amount per pageview and per click depending on various factors like the website category, type of content, amount of visitor traffic, user location, ad settings, etc. Therefore, Google AdSense earnings can fluctuate.
+To get an accurate estimate of how much AdSense will pay per thousand visitors to your website or blog, you’ll need to try it out yourself.